MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 * **Chat Endpoint** (`/chat`): The heart of the API, enabling live conversations with the agent.

 A key feature of the chat endpoint is its use of **SSE**.
-Instead of working like a traditional system—where a user sends a request and waits silently until the final response arrives—the SSE implementation streams updates in real time.
+Instead of working like a traditional system, where a user sends a request and waits silently until the final response arrives, the SSE implementation streams updates in real time.
 The user sees **progress events** as the agent analyzes the request, calls external tools, and synthesizes an answer, followed by **content events** that gradually build the assistant’s reply.
 If an error occurs, it is streamed back immediately.
 This design delivers a far more engaging and transparent user experience, since people can follow the agent’s reasoning step by step rather than waiting in the dark.

 From the backend perspective, SSE also represents a major improvement.
-It prevents the API from being a simple “input → output” black box by exposing the **internal state transitions** of the orchestrator in a structured way.
+It prevents the API from being a simple “input → output” black box by exposing the **internal state transitions** of the Orchestrator in a structured way.
 This not only improves usability but also makes debugging and monitoring significantly easier.

 Security is enforced through **API Key** authentication, where keys are generated exclusively by system administrators.
 This ensures that only authorized clients can access the API, preventing unauthorized individuals from reaching the system.